 I was always convinced that recovery was “right around the corner.”

 Why do men develop ED’s?
 I will cite several reasons: first, the pressure to look a certain way.
 Men need to have big arms, a big chest, and a small waist to be attractive.
 Second, the availability of high-calorie, palatable food at all times.
 This makes it convenient, cheap, and easy to become a binge eater.
-And third, dieting culture that says it’s okay to go on a crash diet, and then the praise and adulation we give to those who “transform” themselves in a short period of time.
+And third, diet culture that says it’s okay to go on a crash diet, and then the praise and adulation we give to those who “transform” themselves in a short period of time.

 That leads me to my next point…